Effective field theory and inelastic dark matter results from XENON1T

 \subsection{Calibration and Backgrounds}

-The main expected background for this analysis consists of electronic recoils in the detector caused by background radiation.
-The ER band was modelled according to the LXe emission model described in \cite{collaboration2019xenon1t}, and calibrated with radioactive sources diffused in the detector, such as $^{220}$Rn and $^{83\text{m}}$Kr \cite{aprile2019xenon1t}.\\ The spatial dependence of the background was modelled in the radial coordinate R, while the Z dependence was included by binning the data into two independent volumes, a low-background inner volume and the higher-background external volume.\\ The NR band was calibrated during dedicated calibration runs, using a deuterium-deuterium neutron generator and a $^{241}$AmBe neutron source.\\ The main NR background consists of neutrons produced in radioactive decays in the TPC materials, and was modelled using a full Geant4 \cite{GEANT4:2002zbu,Allison:2016lfl} simulation of the detector and detector materials, including a spatial radial dependence.
+The main expected background for this analysis consists of electronic recoils in the detector caused by background radiation, this is due to the tail of the ER band extending into the NR band, commonly referred to as ER leakage.
+The ER band was modeled according to the LXe emission model described in \cite{collaboration2019xenon1t}, and calibrated with radioactive sources diffused in the detector, such as $^{220}$Rn and $^{83\text{m}}$Kr \cite{aprile2019xenon1t}.\\ The spatial dependence of the background was modelled in the radial coordinate R, while the Z dependence was included by binning the data into two independent volumes, a low-background inner volume and the higher-background external volume.\\ The NR band was calibrated during dedicated calibration runs, using a deuterium-deuterium neutron generator and a $^{241}$AmBe neutron source.\\ The main NR background consists of neutrons produced in radioactive decays in the TPC materials, and was modelled using a full Geant4 \cite{GEANT4:2002zbu,Allison:2016lfl} simulation of the detector and detector materials, including a spatial radial dependence.
 For low energy NR recoils, coherently-enhanced neutrino-nucleus scattering (CE$\nu$NS) events are an irreducible background, and modeled considering the flux of $^{8}$B solar neutrinos.\\ ER events depositing energy close to the surfaces of the TPC, due to material gamma and beta radiation from contaminants in the $^{222}$Rn decay chain, can also produce detectable signals in the ROI.